-- How is my child doing in class?

-- Does my child use time well?

-- Does he/she have good work habits?

-- Does my child usually turn in homework?

-- Does he/she have missed assignments?

-- Does my child have friends?

-- How well does he/she get along with others?

-- What can I do at home to support what you are doing?
+- How is my child doing in class? - Does my child use time well?
+Does he/she have good work habits? - Does he/she have missed assignments? - Does my child have friends?
+How well does he/she get along with others? - What can I do at home to support what you are doing?